MusabXD/MusabXD.github.io/index.md

 Throughout multiple projects, I've practiced translating technical concepts for different audiences.
 Whether explaining technical trade-offs to non-technical stakeholders or creating documentation for development teams, I've learned to focus on what matters most to each audience.
 This skill proved crucial when designing user interfaces that balance technical constraints with user needs.

 **Data Structures and Algorithms**
-My coursework provided deep exposure to algorithmic thinking—from implementing complex data structures in CS-260 to optimizing performance in computational graphics.
+My coursework provided deep exposure to algorithmic thinking, from implementing complex data structures in CS-260 to optimizing performance in computational graphics.
 I've developed a systematic approach to problem-solving that considers time and space complexity while understanding the practical trade-offs involved in design choices.

 **Software Engineering and Database Design**
 The program instilled in me the importance of engineering principles like modular design, separation of concerns, and systematic testing.
 I've applied these across multiple platforms, from mobile development with Android to full-stack applications.
 My database experience spans from relational design with SQL to modern NoSQL solutions, always with attention to data integrity and performance.